Sony A9 Tech Info

 The Sony A9 doesn't just use its spectacular performance for still images.
 It's also capable of recording movies at up to Ultra High Definition 4K (3,840 x 2,160 pixel) resolution.
-Full-pixel readout is used across the entire sensor width, and there's no pixel binning, providing a 6K feed off the sensor at 24 or 30 frames per second.
+Full-pixel readout is used across the entire sensor width, and there's no pixel binning, providing a 6K feed off the sensor at 24 frames per second, however there is about a 1.2x crop for 4K video at 30 frames per second.
 This is then downsampled at capture time to create a high-quality 4K output with a bit rate of up to 100 Mbps and a choice of XAVC S, AVCHD or MP4 compression types.

 You can also record Full HD (1,920 x 1,080 pixel) footage at up to 120 frames per second, and HD (1,280 x 720 pixel) footage at a fixed 30 frames per second.
 And courtesy of the Slow & Quick Motion modes, you can record with frame rates from one to 120 frames per second in eight steps, allowing for anything from a 60x quick-motion effect to a 4x slow-motion effect while still providing a decent frame rate for your viewers.